tahoma2d/tahoma2d/doc/how_to_build_macosx.md

 ### Running the build

-- If built using via command line, run the following:
+- If built using command line, run the following:
 ```
 $ open ~/Documents/opentoonz/build/toonz/OpenToonz.app
 ```